-A review of records indicated that satisfactory arrangements were in place to manage medicines for new patients and patients discharged from hospital to the home.
-Written confirmation of the patient's medicine regime was obtained at or prior to admission and details shared with the community pharmacy and/or the patients' GPs.
-The medicine records had been accurately completed.
+A review of records indicated that satisfactory arrangements were in place to manage medicines for patients new to the home or patients returning from hospital.
+Written confirmation of the patient's medicine regime was obtained at or prior to admission and details shared with the community pharmacy.
+The medicine records had been accurately completed and medicines were administered as prescribed.